Camp Pendleton Relocation Information

 Though it might be the largest in the area, Camp Pendleton isn’t the only military installation in Southern California.
 Just south in San Diego County are seven other duty stations.

 The Inns of the Corps handles on base lodging for military families heading to Camp Pendleton.
 The Pacific View Lodge and the Ward Lodge offer standard guest rooms, suites, and kitchenettes helping create a home during transition.
 There are also beach cottages available for reservation.

 Because of its sheer size, knowing where the service member will report for duty is essential before starting the house hunting process.
 Even living on the opposite side of base from work can result in a long commute.

-Military housing is privatized and managed by two companies, depending on the district: Lincoln Military Housing and Hunt Military Communities.
+Military housing is privatized and managed by two companies, depending on the district: Liberty Military Housing and Hunt Military Communities.
 Together, they offer 23 different neighborhoods across the base.

 - Hunt Military Communities Camp Pendleton (888) 273-9024 (DeLuz Family Housing is in the DeLuz district which includes Oceanside, CA)

 Be sure to check with the Camp Pendleton Family Housing office for details: (760) 725-5995.